What makes a Scotch top notch? - Thematic analyzes 1000 tasting notes of distilled spirits

 And that’s not including honey and brown sugar flavors, which account for another 15%.

 At Thematic, we have a powerful visualization tool, called Impact.
 It calculates a themes’ contribution to a positive or a negative score and displays it using a tornado style graph.
 The themes on the right are pulling the score up, meaning that whenever they appear in reviews, the scores are likely to be higher.
 The themes on the left are doing the opposite, they’re dragging the scores down.
-This visualization shows that, compared to any other tasting note, the sweetness is a clear indicator of averageness in a drink:
+This visualization shows that, compared to any other tasting note, the "sweet flavor" is linked to lower ratings.

 As you can see, this is different for honey flavors, which are a favorable property.